POSTED April 8, 2020

 When buying a used trailer boat, you can be faced with a couple of options which may not make a lot of sense to start with.
-What does “sterndrive” or “outboard” mean?
+Outboard vs sterndrive – what one should you choose?
+What does “sterndrive” or “outboard” even mean?
 What are the advantages and disadvantages of them?
 To give a fair comparison, we need to clarify that we are specifically talking about trailer boats that permanently live on a trailer, and are only put in the water at each outing.
-Comparisons about reliability cannot be compared when a boat lives permanently in the water, as mooring a boat can be a much more taxing environment.
+Comparisons about reliability cannot be compared when a boat lives permanently in the water.
+This is because mooring a boat can be a much more taxing environment.

 What is a Sterndrive?

-A sterndrive, as the name might suggest, is a vessel that has a propeller at the stern (back) of the boat.
+A sterndrive is a vessel that has a propeller at the stern (back) of the boat.
 This is achieved by mounting the engine at the rear, and having a gearbox to transmit the power through the back and into the water.
 Sterndrive units typically have single or twin (duo) propellor configurations, and can be found in a number of different brands.
 Volvo Penta and Mercruiser are the two prominent brands in Australia.

 What is an Outboard?